Transfer articulation agreements

 Bluffton University assures the acceptance of any Hesston College associate of arts or associate of science graduate and assures junior standing.
 All lower-level general education requirements at Bluffton are satisfied by either of these Hesston degrees.
 Some upper-level requirements may be satisfied as well.
 All other competencies, prerequisites and upper-level general education requirements must be met on the same basis as any other Bluffton student.

 Eastern Mennonite University (EMU) accepts the associate of arts, associate of science and associate of general studies degrees as meeting all Core Curriculum requirements except Christian Identity and Witness, the cross-cultural learning requirement and Senior Seminar.
-Only Hesston credits with a grade of C or better will be accepted.
+Hesston College graduates with an AGS or AS degree may also be required to fulfill a research writing requirement.
+Only Hesston credits with a grade of C or better will be accepted or contribute to Core Curriculum requirements.
 Some EMU departments have separate admission standards and minimum grade requirements.
 The Hesston College associate of applied arts and sciences degree is not included in this agreement.
 Graduates holding this degree will be considered on an individual basis and courses will be assessed on a course-by-course basis.

 Friends University guarantees the admission of Hesston College graduates with an associate of arts, associate of science or associate of general studies with junior standing.
 All general education requirements at Friends are satisfied, except eight credits of foreign language (BA) or six additional science or math credits (BS).
 Students may transfer up to 64 credits to the College of Business, Arts, Sciences and Education, and up to 78 hours for the adult undergraduate degree programs.
 Hesston credits must be at the 100 level or above, with an earned grade of C or better.